-If your business interested in helping non-profits achieve their mission consider becoming an Direct Cause Marketing Partner.
-By becoming an Direct Cause Marketing Partner, a business has a direct connection with a non-profit to help the non-profit financially while at they receive valuable name recognition and promotion for themselves as supporters of a charitable organization.
+If your business is interested in helping a non-profit achieve their mission and increasing your own visibility consider becoming a Business Directory Partner or Partner Sponsor.
+By becoming a Business Directory Partner or Partner Sponsor, your business has a direct connection with a non-profit to help the non-profit financially while at the same time you will receive valuable name recognition and promotion for your Business as supporters of a charitable organization.

-Does cause-related marketing really impact Direct Cause Marketing Partner profits?
+Does cause-related marketing really impact you the Business Partner profits?

 *American Express: In 1983, after American Express pledged to donate a penny to the restoration of the Statue of Liberty for every transaction made by its cardholders.
 Use of American Express cards increased by 28% and new users increased by 17%.

 How do cause-related marketing campaigns impact consumer perceptions and behaviors?